staples-sparx/StaplesLabs.github.io/index.md

 # Did You Say SparX?

-Staples is the world's **3rd largest eCommerce player**.
-No problem is trivial.
-You want scale, a firehose of data, the chance to target & impact **50 million users**... we got it!

 SparX is a **small team** (30 people), operating in **startup mode**: we are in charge of pushing the envelope and **taking things to the next level**.